Caeden117/BeatSaberTilted/README.md

 `scalar` *(Default: 10)* |  A float value of how fucked up the scene will get every time the function gets called.
 Negative numbers will work!

-`avoidFiltersBecauseYouAreAFuckingMadManAndItWillMakeBeatSaberUnplayable` *(Default: true)* | Toggles the built-in filters that make the plugin actually playable. ***BY ENABLING THIS OPTION, BEAT SABER WILL BECOME UNPLAYABLE AND MOST LIKELY CRASH WHEN EXITING A LEVEL.***
+`avoidFiltersBecauseYouAreAFuckingMadManAndItWillMakeBeatSaberUnplayable` *(Default: false)* | Toggles the built-in filters that make the plugin actually playable. ***BY ENABLING THIS OPTION, BEAT SABER WILL BECOME UNPLAYABLE AND MOST LIKELY CRASH WHEN EXITING A LEVEL.***